nervosnetwork/docs/docs/getting-started/mine.md

 ## Run Miner

 The miner process of CKB is not integrated with the main CKB process.
-So to run the CKB miner, you need to open another terminal instance while keeping the `ckb run` process still alive.
+So to run the CKB miner, you need to open another terminal instance while **keeping the `ckb run` process still alive**.

 Open another terminal in your node configuration folder `ckb-testnet`:
 ```bash